-The County’s Office of Military and Veterans Affairs (OMVA) Headquarters Office and Staff currently located at the County Operations Center, 3rd Floor of building 5560, Overland Ave, San Diego will be moving to the first floor of the North Central Live Well Center located at 5055 Ruffin Road, San Diego in September 2022.
-The main phone number of 858-694-3222 and office email firstname.lastname@example.org will remain the same.
+The County’s Office of Military and Veterans Affairs (OMVA) Headquarters Office and Staff currently located at the first floor of the North Central Live Well Center located at 5055 Ruffin Road, San Diego as of September 6, 2022.
+The main phone number of 858-694-3222 and office email firstname.lastname@example.org remain the same.
 Additional information and updates will be provided in August and September before and after the move is completed.

 Office of Military and Veterans Affairs provides benefit information and assistance, plus other support to San Diego County veterans and their families.

 For assistance, please call 858-694-3222 or email email@example.com

 The County of San Diego Office of Military and Veterans Affairs in partnership with Self-Sufficiency Services will be on-site at the Poway Library on November 18, 2022 from 10AM to 3PM with a 1:30PM VA Benefits Briefing.
 Address is 13137 Poway Rd, Poway 92064.
 County personnel will be on-site to provide the following services: